Rentable Square Feet Vs Usable Square Feet Explained

 Rentable Square Feet

 Rentable square feet is not quite empirical.
 In theory the rentable square feet includes common areas.
-Examples could bee corridors, stairs, elevators, bathrooms if they are shared and in the common corridor.
+Examples could be corridors, stairs, elevators, bathrooms if they are shared and in the common corridor.
+Then the common spaces are divided among the tenants and they pay rent on those spaces as well.

 What Rentable square Footage is supposed to be